 Professor Emerita, University of Massachusetts Lowell

 Jacqueline Dowling began her career as a pediatric clinical nurse at the University of Rochester Strong Hospital in New York and UMass Medical Center in Worcester.
 She has held positions as an assistant, associate, and full professor, as well as nursing laboratory director at UMass Lowell and director of the learning resources center at Boston University.
-She is the recipient of regional and national grants, has authored and co-authored articles for nursing journals and textbooks; and presented at international, national, and regional conferences.
-Her most recent co-authored manuscripts accepted for publication are titled: Validating the Secondary Traumatic Stress Scale for Pediatric Nurses and Secondary Traumatic Stress in Pediatric Nurses.
+She is the recipient of regional and national grants, has authored and co-authored articles for nursing journals and textbooks, and has presented at international, national, and regional conferences.
+Her most recent co-authored manuscripts accepted for publication are titled Validating the Secondary Traumatic Stress Scale for Pediatric Nurses and Secondary Traumatic Stress in Pediatric Nurses.
 She will be recognized as one of 50 UMass Lowell nurse leaders at their 50th Anniversary Celebration in October 2018, received the Mary A. Manning Mentoring Award from ANA Massachusetts in 2016, is a certified nurse educator, fellow of the American Association of Colleges of Nursing Leadership for Academic Nursing Program, and past president of the Eta Omega Chapter of Sigma Theta Tau International Honor Society for Nursing.
 Jacqueline received a bachelor’s degree from the University of Vermont, a master’s degree from Boston University and a Ph.D. from UMass Amherst.